-Screw conveyors were used as low height lift pump to irrigate the lands.
+Screw conveyors were used as low-height lift pumps to irrigate the lands.
 It comprises of an inclined rotating casing with an internal helical screw thread, called flight.
 When such a casing is rotated with its lower end submerged in water, the water entrained in the pockets, formed by the pitches, is raised.
 The performance of such screws is limited by the angle of inclination of the casing.

 A modified version of such screws have been tried with a rotating shaft having helical screw thread moving inside a stationery casing for lifting fluids like sewage sludge.
 But due to various limitations the process achieved limited success in the field of transportation of liquid.
 However when a rotating screw shaft in a stationery casing is used to convey solids, it has commendable success.